Whelp-Inc/whelp-flutter-sdk/doc/native_ios.md

 For video instructions, see <a href="https://www.youtube.com/watch?v=1p8ZaRlqyq4" target="_blank">video instructions</a>.

 ## 🚨 Important notes
-- For better performance it's recommended to use one `flutterEngine` instance for the whole application not to create a new instance every time you open the chat.
+- For better performance it's recommended to use one `flutterEngine` instance for the whole application and call `flutterEngine.run()` once, not to create a new instance every time you open the live chat.

 ## 📞 Communication with the SDK
 Communication with the SDK is done via `FlutterMethodChannel` and the channel name is `whelp`.
 Both native and Flutter (in this context Flutter is the Live Chat) sides can send messages to each other via this channel.